forflo/dystruct/README.md

         return 0;
     }

-The structure to which s points now lays on the heap and looks like this:
+The structure s pointing to now lays on the heap and looks like this:

     Offset: 0  1  2  3  4  5  6  7  8  9 10 11 12 13 14 15 16